 Agnes looked out into the night.
 The forest before them was almost completely dark, with only sparkles of starlight slicing through the foliage, with the occasional twitter of bats showing off the parts of the canopy where they made their home.

-“I just wanted to be alone – but you can stay, please,” Peter added quickly, before Agnes could even think of standing up, “I thought being alone would help.
+“I just wanted to be alone – but you can stay, please,” William added quickly, before Agnes could even think of standing up, “I thought being alone would help.
 But I keep hearing the voice in my head.”

-“It spoke in straight, slow Spanish, like it wanted me to understand everything,” Peter clasped his hands together, and leaned forward, his arms on his knees, “It said that everything that led us here was built on lies.
+“It spoke in straight, slow Spanish, like it wanted me to understand everything,” William clasped his hands together, and leaned forward, his arms on his knees, “It said that everything that led us here was built on lies.
 There was no confession, no fasting, no church, even – the whole family doesn’t want to see people laugh or talk to them, but it wants to get rid of things that they invited.”

 A bat tittered in the distance.
 Something heavy ran through the underbrush, on small legs with short strides.
 Still, there were no crickets, despite the balm of the night that lingered beneath the chill.